East Tennessee State University

 This camp is designed to teach campers who are interested in digital media production the basics of game modeling and animation.
 They will gain hands-on experience in the Niswonger Digital Media Center.
 Lunch is included and they will visit the Center for Physical Activity each day

 Participants build and launch their own hydro rocket, design roller coasters, and work with Robotics to explore the laws of physics and investigate the world of engineering.
+A special trip to the Powell Observatory to see the sun through telescopes is scheduled.
 They will take a field trip to visit Wonder Works in Pigeon Forge, TN.

 Campers will collaborate in writing, staging and performing an original play.
 They will receive instruction in some of the basic acting techniques.
 The campers will design the sets and costumes, and choreograph dance routines for their play.
 They will present their play to their family and friends at the end of the camp.
 Also included will be a trip to Barter Theater in Abingdon, VA.
 Campers will present their play on Thursday, July 16, and will strike set, clean up, and have a cast party on Friday.
 Field Trip to see Mary Poppins at Barter Theater

 Participants in this camp will receive an introduction to some of the scientific testing and techniques used in the world of forensic science.
 They will learn how to analyze blood types, extract DNA and create a model of a cell.
 They will take part in a variety of other science experiments as well.
 Participants will also learn about gathering evidence as they investigate a mock crime scene.
+They will use surveying methods to map a crime scene.
 Activities will be led by the Renaissance Camp staff with special presentations by local law enforcement agencies and members of the ETSU faculty.
 They will also visit the American Museum of Atomic Energy in Oak Ridge, TN.

 Extreme sports not for the weak of heart!
 Our staff members, Tony Pustina, and Alexandra Goudreau will lead the activities of biking, zip-lining, white-water rafting, and hiking throughout the week!